Do Sugar Gliders Poop Everywhere

 Sugar gliders have a fast metabolism, which means they poop and pee frequently throughout the day and night.
 On average, sugar gliders may poop every 1-2 hours and pee every 2-4 hours.

-See also Do Sugar Gliders Get Along With Cats
+See also Are Sugar Gliders Flying Squirrels

 2: Do sugar gliders poop and pee while they are being held or carried?